exploring the cannabis goddess of longevity

 Mogu Magu is beyond just a gathering.
 It’s creating space for people who occupy the in-between.
 Those who understand the feeling of not quite fitting in, and are pushing the cultural narrative forward into the unknown.
 We’re immigrants.

-The first Magu Magic!
-Salon left us feeling more seen and more connected with each other.
-An evening of storytelling created meaningful connections, lasting memories, and collective healing.
+Each event leaves us feeling more seen and more connected with each other.
+An evening of storytelling creates meaningful connections, lasting memories, new narratives, and collective healing.

 Thank you for showing up and being a part of the magic.
 Mogu Magu is special because everyone brings something to the table.
 Whether it’s a tea ceremony, surprise performance, secret treats, or simply your curiosity.
 We thrive when we collaborate together as a collective.